What Is a Tracheostomy?

 Some of the reasons that a tracheostomy may be needed include:

-Damage to the throat such as a burn
+Throat damage, such as a burn

-An object or growth such as a tumor that blocks the throat or trachea
+An object or growth, such as a tumor that blocks the throat or trachea

 Respiratory failure and the need for extra oxygen, such as with severe emphysema